shenweasel/marvel-snap-tools/README.txt

-These Snap tools are a set of simple web scrapers intended to get patch notes from the Marvel snap website or card stats from snap.fan
+These Snap tools are a set of simple web scrapers intended to get patch notes from the Marvel Snap website or card stats from snap.fan

 SnapCard.py grabs a card from snap.fan
 SnapOTA-MainPage.py requests the page for the latest ota or patch notes, parses and outputs the page to a text file for easy formatting into a reddit post.